 A Key Communicator can be any community member who is interested in advocating quality public education throughout our community.
 Key Communicators can be parents, grandparents, local business people, community leaders, religious leaders and anyone else interested in the schools.
 Through their influence, networking, and willingness to share ideas, Key Communicators will help shape our future.

 What are the Key Communicators' responsibilities?

 Awareness is a Key Communicator’s primary responsibility.
-Aside from attending 2 to 3 meetings each year, it is our hope that in the course of your day-to-day lives, they will:
+Aside from attending meetings as needed, it is our hope that in the course of your day-to-day lives, they will:

 • Receive information directly from SPS (most often, via email).

 • Serve as an advocate and unofficial spokesperson for public education.